workingDog/scalakml/README.md

 ## Dependencies

-scalakml depends on another library called scalaxal.
+scalakml depends on a companion library called scalaxal.
 This library has the xAL classes needed for the AddressDetails. scalaxal is under developemnt in another repository, see workingDog/scalaxal.
-The scalaxal.jar is included in the lib directory.
+The scalaxal.jar is included here in the lib directory.

 ## Documentation